What do I do if I want a place at Acomb Primary School for my child?

 After that, you need to apply through City of York council admissions, which can be done online.

-We have a staggered intake into reception for the first two to three weeks of the autumn term.
+We have a staggered intake into reception for the first two weeks of the autumn term.

 Where do I drop my child off/collect them from?